 “My Favorite EOS Tool”

-As a Certified EOS Implementer®, I hear all the time clients say L10s are their favorite EOS Tool.
+As a Certified EOS Implementer®, I hear all the time clients say Level 10 Meetings are their favorite EOS Tool.
 Why?
 Because they immediately get right to the heart of the one universally painful experience in business: the inefficient meeting.

 Nearly all my clients recall pre-EOS days filled with walls of meetings that ran over into each other.
 They had little time to catch up on work (let alone attend to basic bio needs).
 So nearly everyone opened their laptops and attended to burgeoning workloads, only half-sheepishly admitting to “multitasking” if called upon.

 Half the time, no one knew who “owned” the meeting or how anyone got on (or off) the invite list.
 Without set agendas, meetings turn into gabfests or gripe sessions.
 When the meeting mercifully ended, no one knew if they had any actions coming out of it.
 That didn’t matter, though; no one would remember or hold them accountable even if they did commit to something.